Ex-WWE star Brian Christopher Lawler dead at age 46

-MEMPHIS, Tennessee --Authorities say former World Wrestling Entertainment star Brian Christopher Lawler has died after attempting suicide in his jail cell.
+MEMPHIS, Tennessee --Authorities say former World Wrestling Entertainment star Brian Christopher Lawler has died after apparently committing suicide in his jail cell.

 The Tennessee Bureau of Investigation says the 46-year-old son of WWE Hall of Fame wrestler Jerry "The King" Lawler was found hanging in his cell on Saturday.
 The agency says officers performed CPR and Lawler was taken to a hospital in Memphis, where he died Sunday.